jamedeus/micropython-smarthome/tests/mock_environment/mocks/readme.md

 This module mocks the [micropython DHT module](https://docs.micropython.org/en/latest/esp32/quickref.html#dht-driver).
 The `measure` method sets hardcoded temperature and humidity value which can be accessed with the `temperature` and `humidity` methods.
 Must be instantiated with a `machine.Pin` instance, otherwise `measure` raises the same error as the upstream driver.

+## flashbdev module

+The `flashbdev` module exposes the ESP32 filesystem as a block device (`flashbdev.bdev`).
+When the node boots `boot.py` checks if the block device exists and mounts it, this is the only time the module is used.
+In the mock environment `flashbdev.bdev` just contains `True` to make the conditional pass.

 ## Json module

 The `runtests.py` script replaces `json.loads` and `json.JSONDecoder` with mocks that handle invalid syntax by raising OSError (rather than JSONDecodeError).
 This matches the behavior of micropython's json module, which does not implement JSONDecodeError.
 The JSONDecoder mock also raises a ValueError if the encoded JSON contains NaN (not supported on micropython).